senycorp/Study-SS2016/programmieren in c/excercise/excercise-1.md

     * Class instances have to be created wit **new** before memory is allocated (reference data types)
   * no enforced pattern to the allocation and deallocation of blocks from the heap
   * Manual Managing (delete)

+## Why is memory management on the heap manual in C?

+The Heap is a larger memory section to fit dynamic sized data.
+The programer is responsible for allocation and deallocation of memory.
+Unnecessary data on the heap have to be freed by an explicit call of *free()*.
+Otherwise we will get a *memory leak*.
+An interesting detail about the heap is its scope.
+Stored data is automatically global and accessible everywhere.
+The main purpose of the heap is working with pointers.